|About four million voters have registered for the referendum that may lead to the partition of Sudan [Ranjit Bhaskar]|

 Officials said the deadly violence involved the Arab Misseriya nomads, loyal to the Khartoum government in the north, and the Dinka Ngok tribe, which is associated with the south.

 Al Jazeera’s Mohammed Vall, reporting from Abyei, said clashes in the area had been going on since Friday.

-He said that at least six people from the Misseriya side were killed when they clashed with armed policemen from the Dinka side, belonging to the SPLM.
+“The latest news we have is that six people from the Misseriya side have been killed when they clashed with armed policemen from the Dinka side, belonging to the SPLM,” he said.

 “According to our source, Misseriya people are getting ready for more clashes by way of revenge.”

 He said leaders from both sides have met to calm down to situation, and make sure the unrest does not escalate into “all-out war”.

 A referendum on whether Abyei should stay part of the north or join the south had been scheduled to take place in parallel with the secession vote in the south, but it has been delayed.